ajikamaludin/laravel-template/README.md

 # Laravel Template - DaisyUI

-This just a laravel template with breeze react, user role based access crud with setup <a href="https://daisyui.com?ref=github.com/ajikamaludin" target="_blank">daisyui style</a> admin template test
+This is a laravel template with breeze react, user role based access crud with setuped admin template that you can use <a href="https://daisyui.com?ref=github.com/ajikamaludin" target="_blank">daisyui style</a> or xxx style.

 ## Support me